 - Step 2 – The USMLE step 2 is usually taken in the 4th year of med school or after the Internship for IMGs.
 It includes Step 2 CK (Clinical Knowledge) in the form of MCQs and is based on clinical sciences like surgery, internal medicine, obstetrics and gynecology, and pediatrics.

-- Step 3 – The med students studying for USMLE should know that this final stage of USMLE, Step 3, is a two-day test.
-It is usually taken after the first year of residency (or before starting residency if you prefer an H1b Visa).
-It will be the final assessment of whether or not a candidate is prepared to practice general medicine in an unsupervised setting.
-Like Step 2, Step 3 also focuses on diagnosing and treating patients.
-It includes both MCQs and computer simulations of patient care.
+- Step 3 – Medical students studying for the USMLE should know that this final stage of the exam, Step 3, is a two-day test.
+It is usually taken after the first year of residency, or before starting residency for those applying with an H1B visa.
+Step 3 is the final assessment of whether a candidate is ready to practice general medicine independently.
+Understanding What is the USMLE helps clarify why this step is so important, as it focuses on diagnosing and treating patients in real-life clinical situations.
+Like Step 2, Step 3 includes multiple-choice questions and computer-based patient care simulations.
+For those researching how many steps are required in the USMLE, Step 3 is the final and most advanced phase of the licensing journey.

 Eligibility Criteria